AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     string cacheResponse = await _cosmosDbService.GetCacheAsync(promptVectors, _cacheSimilarityScore);
     ```

 1. Next, below the call to find cached responses you just added, add the following code.
-If `cacheResponse` isn't empty, that means we found a matching response to give the user and we can skip the rest of the function by returning the `chatMessage` to the user.
+If `cacheResponse` isn't empty, that means we found a matching response to give the user.
+We can skip the rest of the function and return the cached completion to the user.
 If there wasn't a cache hit, this if statement is skipped and the rest of our LLM pipeline is executed to search for relevant products and generate a new completion using the Semantic Kernel Service.

     ```csharp
     //Cache hit, return the cached completion